-In Italy, people celebrate the Christmas season from December 17th to January 6th.
+In Italy, Christmas celebrations occur from December 17th to January 6th.
 Children open their presents on January 6th after the Epiphany.
 Italian families also enjoy a Christmas tree, although they call it a wishing tree.
 People write their wishes on slips of paper and place them on the tree.

 In Germany, children place boots outside their doors so that Nikolaus can leave them gifts.
 Children spend time cleaning the boots the night before Christmas.
-In addition, German families make their own decorations.
-Families make many decorative items from natural materials, including straw and wood.
-In several parts of Germany, Das Christkind, or the "Christ-child" brings gifts.
+Families make many decorative items on their own from natural materials, including straw and wood.
+In several parts of Germany Christmas is also known as: Das Christkind, or the "Christ-child" brings gifts.

-In Japanese culture, families celebrate the Christmas holiday with trees and bright decorations, similar to Western cultures.
+In Japanese culture, families celebrate Christmas with trees and bright decorations.
 Japanese families enjoy large holiday feasts and exchange gifts.
-The priest Hoteiosho represents Japan's Santa Claus; he brings gifts for children and adults tell children to act their best when he makes an appearance.
+The priest Hoteiosho represents Japan's Santa Claus; he brings gifts for children and adults, telling children to act their best when he makes an appearance.
 Families also decorate a pine tree to celebrate the holiday season.

-Danes celebrate Christmas and the country produces a large number of Christmas trees for European households.
-Danish families attend a Christmas Eve service, which has become more and more popular.
+Danes Christmas celebrations include producing a large number of Christmas trees for European households.
+Danish families attend a Christmas Eve service, which has become more popular.
 Nisse, the Danish elf, lies in farmhouses and plays practical jokes on people during the season.
 For dinner, Danish families enjoy caramelized potatoes, rice pudding and duck, to name a few.